 This exhibition is part of this year’s Curatorial Fellowship programme this broken piece of yard by Cairo Clarke.

 The runtime of a so-called archive is 20 minutes.
 The film will screen three times within a one-hour time slot.
 The first screening will be followed by audio described and captioned screenings.
 Booking is encouraged but you are welcome to walk in.
 Please check the screening schedule below.
-(OC: Open Caption, AD: Audio Description)
+(AD: Audio Description, OC: Open Caption)

-- Booking is encouraged and the gallery operates under a strict capacity limit of 12 people.
+- Booking is required and the gallery operates under a strict capacity limit of 12 people.

 - All visitors and staff are asked to wear a face mask unless they are exempt from this requirement.
 We will have disposable masks available at the reception.